team-proteus-mc/minecraft-3ds-unistore/README.md

 # THE MINECRAFT 3DS UNISTORE
 ![Minecraft 3DS UniStore](https://github.com/mc-3ds-team/minecraft-3ds-unistore/blob/main/img/logo.png?raw=true)

-Other Ocean and Mojang are the developers of the game, so therefore THEY get to decide what is official or not since they made it of course.
-VANCE do not get to decide that is official just because he made a Discord server and other stuff.
-Is that clear?
+NOTE: Other Ocean and Mojang are the developers of the game, so therefore THEY get to decide what is official or not since they made the game, of course.
+Vance does not get to decide what is official just because he made a Discord server and other stuff.
-He and I are both members of A community, NOT specifically his.
+He and I are both members of A community, NOT specifically his OR any single one community.

 The first Minecraft 3DS Unistore, and the #1 place to get custom content for the game.